Common Hot Waxing Mistakes And How To Avoid Them

 Not Heating Wax Properly

 Melting hot wax is not rocket science, but you have to be careful not to overheat the wax or bring it to boil.
 It can seriously hurt your skin if you apply wax that is way too hot.
 Always make sure the wax is at correct temperature before applying it to your skin!
+It will help if you get a dedicated wax melter and to find the best waxing kits you can follow the link!

 Have you spotted any mistakes that you may be making?
 If so, I’d love to hear about them in the comments below!